Unusual Options Activity Insight: Ford Motor | Benzinga

 Unusual Options Activity Insight: Ford Motor

-Shares of Ford Motor (NYSE:F) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $14.03.
+On Thursday, shares of Ford Motor (NYSE:F) saw unusual options activity.
+After the option alert, the stock price moved up to $13.72.

 - Sentiment: BULLISH